 How proactive has the acquiree been in narrating its story to the investment community?
 Does the target company show a trend of repurchasing its shares in the open market?
-Acquirers are not only interested in businesses that will thrive as part of the bigger corporation.
+Acquirers are not only interested in businesses that will thrive as part of a larger corporation.
 They’re also interested in the ability of the acquiree to carry on operations as an independent entity.
 As such, suitors prefer companies that can improve their shareholder value.

 4. Experienced management

 In some instances, when one company acquires another, the management team is replaced with a new one.
 However, in many situations, the management is retained because of their experience in running company activities.
 Therefore, many acquirers are interested in whether the acquiree is well run.
 Good stewardship serves as evidence that the target company’s assets are likely in good condition and that its client/customer base is content.